Pavanija/Implementation_of_256-bit_AES_Encryption_and_Decryption_Algorithm/README.md

 The difference between mix columns and inverse mix columns is only the matrix with which the column is multiplied.This step is not performed in the last round

-In summary , AES 256 Architecture Model implementation is done in verilog and design is evaluated using MODELSIM.Attached are the verilog codes used for Encrytion and decrytion processes
+In summary , AES 256 Architecture Model implementation is done in verilog and design is evaluated using Vivado.
+ASIC flow is performed using Open source  RTL to GDSII converter, Openlane in Skywater 130 nm PDK , STA is performed using openSTA and viewed layout using Klayout tool.
+Attached are the verilog codes used for Encrytion and Decrytion processes